milesmcc/cyber101/core/law.md

 #### Key Topics

-* International cybercrime
+* Does cybercrime exist at the international level?
-* Government involvement in cybercrime prevention
+* How is international cybercrime prosecuted?
+* What is the involvement of national governments in preventing international cybercrime?
+Do they work together?

+[TODO: connect/verify with experts]